ntls-io/ntc-smart-contract-mvp/README.md

 ## Functional Calls
 ### Add new data contributor
-To add a new data contributor, the account to be added in needs to be opted into
+To add a new data contributor, the account to be added needs to be opted into:
 - the smart contract (APP_ID)
-- the contributor token (CONTRIB_ID)
+- and, the contributor token (CONTRIB_ID)
-  and then the smart contract can be instructed to add an new contributor
+  folling this the smart contract can then be instructed to add a new contributor.

 1. optin to application
 ```txt